eliorsade/DevSecOps/README.md

 You have to insert the following prerequisites:

 ### AWS Credentials:
-- access key
+- Access key
-- secret key
+- Secret key

 ### S3 Bucket:
 - Insert the name of the S3 bucket where the log file will be uploaded.

+### AWS Authorization:
+- List regions
+- List SG in all regions
+- List buckets
+- Upload to s3
+- Delete SG rules in all regions

 ### Python3 with Boto3:
 - Ensure that Python3 is installed on your system along with the Boto3 library.